ampleforth/AIPs/AIPs/aip-5.md

 ### Overview
 <!--This is a high level overview of *how* the AIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
-The smart contract upgrade replaces the current linear supply policy with "balanced" sigmoid-shaped curve that:
+The smart contract upgrade replaces the current linear supply policy with "mirrored" sigmoid-shaped curve that:

 #### 1. Limits rates of change away from the origin via horizontal asymptotes.
 This eliminates the [0, 1] vs [1, ∞] range problem of heavy-tailed markets.